ucd-plse/FPDiff/README.md

 ### [2.3] Reconstructing Tables

 Table 1 simply describes our categorization of discrepancies.
-Tables 2 and 3 are the results of manual inspection; the supporting data can be found in the `resources/spreadsheets` directory with a discussion in __[3.2]__.
+Tables 2, 3, and 5 are the results of manual inspection; supporting data can be found in the `resources/spreadsheets` directory with a discussion in __[3.2]__.
 This section therefore will focus on replicating Table 4 which presents the final results of FPDiff. __Please note that this reconstruction can only be done if executing the full pipeline as described in [1.1]__.
 Otherwise, the generated `statistics.txt` will not contain the full results presented in the paper.